idealista/android-challenge/README.md

 - Some **Jetpack Compose** code alongside xml.
 - Implement **persistent storage**.
 - Feel free to go beyond the requirements and **improve the app** in any way you think is best — we love creativity!
+- If you used any **AI context files** to help the AI tool understand your project (e.g. `CLAUDE.md`, `.cursorrules`, `.github/copilot-instructions.md`, system prompts, or similar harness/context engineering files), include them in your submission.
 &nbsp;

 ### 🥳 Once you've finished